WeiDUorg/weidu/test/security/README.md

 Podman enabled.
 The fixture performs copy, large copy, move, delete, and shell actions so the sandbox report should show changes only in the temporary game copy.
-It also includes outside-game shell attempts with stderr redirected to `/dev/null`; those should appear through the syscall trace diagnostics rather than stdout/stderr parsing.
+It also includes outside-game shell attempts with stderr redirected to `/dev/null`; those should still appear through the syscall trace diagnostics.